latimercaleb/java-practice/JavaNotes.md

 - Define method in spring class
 - Configure those in the xml

-**Note** These methods cannot have any arguments and can be any access level and have any return type, beans of type prototype do not call destroy method.
+**Note** These methods cannot have any arguments and can be any access level and have any return type, beans of type prototype do not call `destroy` method.
 You have to handle via client side

 Add bean scope to coach app

+## Annotations & IoC